francojra/francojra/README.md

 - I work as a lecturer of programming for [Beta Analítica](https://betaanalitica.com.br/) company;
 - I am a co-organizer at [R-Ladies Natal](https://www.instagram.com/rladiesnatal/) community;
 - I have experience in R and Python languages;
-- I have an interest in Machine Learning with R and Python;
+- Interest in developing interactive applications with Shiny
 - I have interest in HTML, CSS and JavaScript languages;
 - I have experience in preparation of sites and blogs using Quarto software in RStudio;
 - I have experience in production graphs and statistical analysis with tidyverse in R;